 - Knee injuries including ACL and MCL

 - Head trauma

 Because slip-and-fall accidents in Atlanta can be quite serious and produce many serious injuries at one time, a victim may need surgery, physical therapy, and ongoing medical care.
 In addition to these needs, victims may also need to take time off of work to rest and heal.
 Because medical bills and time off of work can add up quickly, victims of slip-and-fall accidents need to bring a claim against the property owner or party responsible for their fall injury.
 Victims can collect for:

 - Medical bills including emergency room visits, hospital stays, doctor’s visits, physical therapy, rehabilitation, and medication

 - Lost income due to time off of work from being injured

 - Other losses including the inability to cook, clean, drive, or take care of yourself and your family

 - Instances of pain and suffering

 When you are injured in a Fulton County slip-and-fall accident, you need to make sure you are compensated accordingly for your injuries.
-Call the Law Offices of Shane Smith to find out what your case may be worth and to learn more about your rights.
+Call Shane Smith Law to find out what your case may be worth and to learn more about your rights.
 You can reach an experienced Atlanta premises liability lawyer at 770-HURT-999 for a complimentary, confidential consultation today.